Australian administrative law: Administrative Appeals Tribunal

+Administrative Review Tribunal

+The Administrative Review Tribunal Act 2024 (Cth) brought the Administrative Review Tribunal (ART) into operation on 14 October 2024 to replace the former Administrative Appeals Tribunal.
+Although similar to the AAT, the ART made significant staffing and operational changes to improve perceptions of fairness, justice, and accessibility of the body.

 State administrative law tribunals

 Some of the states and territories of Australia also have tribunals similar to the AAT.
 They vary in terms of the degree of formality, focus on mediation, procedure and jurisdiction.

 Victoria

 Victoria established the Victorian Civil and Administrative Tribunal in 1998.

 New South Wales

 The Administrative and Equal Opportunity Division of the New South Wales Civil and Administrative Tribunal was established in 2014.
 It replaced the Administrative Decisions Tribunal of New South Wales, previously established in 1998, alongside 21 other tribunals.

 Western Australia

 The State Administrative Tribunal of Western Australia was established in 2004.

 Queensland

 The Queensland Civil and Administrative Tribunal was established in 2009.

 South Australia

 The South Australian Civil and Administrative Tribunal was established in 2015.

 In other states and territories

 In South Australia and Tasmania, some of the functions of the tribunals are performed by the courts.

 Ombudsman

 Both at Commonwealth level and in every State, there is an office of Ombudsman, with wide power to investigate action that relates to matters of administration.

 An Ombudsman has an investigative role: firstly, to investigate complaints from members of the public; secondly, to undertake investigations upon the office's own initiative, termed "own motion" investigations.

 The investigations are initially conducted privately, through preliminary inquiries.
 However, an Ombudsman has the same powers as a royal commission: to require attendance and examination of witnesses, to enter premises, to administer oaths and to require documents to be produced.
 If the Ombudsman believes that an agency has not taken appropriate action, it can report to the Prime Minister and thereafter to the parliament.